-The most cost-effective way to solve odor problems, lower fire risk and reduce environmental impact from commercial kitchens
+Solve odor problems, lower fire risk and enable heat recovery from commercial kitchen exhaust

 Why ozone treatment for kitchen exhaust?